mschae16/AmazonBay-Instrumented/README.md

 # AmazonBay-Instrumented

-This project is a simple e-commerce application built in 8 hours with frontend user interface (HTML, CSS, jQuery) and the backend built out with Node/Express, PostgreSQL, and Knex.
-Users have the ability to view order history, add items to the shopping cart, and checkout or "purchase" the order.
-The order will then appear in the Order History menu.
+This project is spin-off from AmazonBay, a simple e-commerce application built in 8 hours with frontend user interface (HTML, CSS, jQuery) and the backend built out with Node/Express, PostgreSQL, and Knex.

+In this version, the application has been instrumented and is collecting metrics using [IBM's Node Metrics Library](https://github.com/RuntimeTools/appmetrics).
+It's then sending them to be stored within [InfluxDB](https://docs.influxdata.com/influxdb/v1.5/introduction/installation/) via [Telegraf](https://docs.influxdata.com/telegraf/v1.5/introduction/installation/), an open source data collecting agent.

+Further detail is outlined in this blog post: [Instrumenting your Node/Express Application]](https://www.influxdata.com/blog/instrumenting-your-node-express-application/)

 ## To Use